 Geneseo, New York, 14454

-For medical releases, residents are directed to the Office of Disability Services located in Erwin 106 to meet with Coordinator of Disability Services, Heather Packer.
+For medical releases, residents are directed to the Office of Accessibility Services located in Erwin 106 to meet with Assistant Dean of Accessibility Services, Dr. Amy Fisk.
 A letter detailing the medical needs for living off campus is required and must include the documentation necessary which is outlined below.
-The letter to Disability Services must be very specific about why moving off campus is necessary for the student access to education.
+The letter to Accessibility Services must be very specific about why moving off campus is necessary for the student access to education.
 Questions the letter should address: (1) What about the living in the residence halls would bar access to the activities and programs of the college?
 This must be tied directly to the student's current functional limitations of the disability.
 (2) How would moving off campus address these limitations?

 To meet ODS’s general criteria, all documentation must: